What kind of applicants are you looking for?

 From an educational standpoint, our residents rotate through the same set of core rotations as any Family Medicine resident, taught by a fabulous teaching faculty with years of experience teaching residents and students.
 However, we have also had the opportunity to thoughtfully design our curriculum from the ground-up, giving intentional thought to the specific skills and experiences 21st century physicians will need to be effective leaders of the future of healthcare.

-Moreover, our first few classes have had the unique opportunity to work closely with attendings who are truly excited to teach, give feedback that gets addressed immediately (and in some cases, incorporated into the very next month’s rotations!), and have a strong voice in reflecting on and improving their own residency experience as it is happening.
+Moreover, residents have the unique opportunity to work closely with attendings who are truly excited to teach, give feedback that gets addressed quickly, and have a strong voice in improving their own residency experience as it is happening.
 Our faculty will never say, “Sorry, that’s how it’s always been at the residency,” or “We’ve been doing it this way for 40 years; we’re certainly not going to change it now.”
-We are looking forward to having our first classes of residents work with us to help shape the residency culture and create traditions and legacy for future generations of residents.
+We are looking forward to having residents work with us to help shape the residency culture and create traditions and legacy for future generations of residents.

 Is Santa Rosa Family Friendly?

-If you have children, Santa Rosa has many top-rated public and private schools to choose from, one of the best community colleges in the country, and Sonoma State University nearby.
+Sonoma County is a great place to live for families of all shapes and sizes.
+Santa Rosa has many top-rated public and private schools to choose from, one of the best community colleges in the country, and Sonoma State University nearby.
 There are great parks and activities for children.
-Among the most popular is Howarth Park, with play structures, a train, carousel, and pony rides.
-A plethora of activities are offered through the city’s Recreation & Parks department, and don’t miss ice skating at the famous Snoopy’s Home Ice rink!
+Among the most popular is Santa Rosa City’s Howarth Park with play structures, a carousel, summer day camps; and the adjacent Spring Lake Regional Park, a county park with camping, fishing, boating, a swimming lagoon, and an inflatable summertime waterpark.
+A plethora of activities are offered through the city’s Recreation & Parks department.
+Kids of all ages love the Sonoma County Children’s Museum, and don’t miss ice skating at the famous Snoopy’s Home Ice rink!

 How do I get to Santa Rosa?

 Santa Rosa is conveniently located 55 miles or one hour north of San Francisco on US-101.
-You can fly directly into Sonoma County’s Charles M. Shultz Airport in north Santa Rosa from Seattle, Portland, LA, Orange County, San Diego, Phoenix, and Las Vegas on Alaska Airlines or Allegiant Air.
+You can fly directly into Sonoma County’s Charles M. Shultz Airport in north Santa Rosa from many Westcoast cities.
 Santa Rosa is an hour and a half drive from both San Francisco and Oakland International Airports.
 There is a very easy shuttle bus that regularly travels between Sonoma County and both the San Francisco and Oakland airports.

 What is a fully integrated health care system?